GLIMS-RGI/rgitools/docs/dem_examples/columbia.rst

   ArcticDEM) might be due to mass-loss, although it seems exaggerated
 - it is one of the cases where ArctiDEM has too many data gaps
 - AW3D30 also hast way to many gaps
+- Both Alaska and Copernicus DEM are without visual problems and compareable besides some differences in the tongue area.

 Maps